lbr77/lbr77/AWESOME-STARS.md

 ## Stylus

 - [YunYouJun/hexo-theme-yun](https://github.com/YunYouJun/hexo-theme-yun) - ☁️ A fast & light & lovely theme for Hexo. 一个对可爱自以为是的 Hexo 主题。

-## Svelte

-- [MadeBaruna/paimon-moe](https://github.com/MadeBaruna/paimon-moe) - Your best Genshin Impact companion!
-Help you plan what to farm with ascension calculator and database.
-Also track your progress with todo and wish counter.

 ## Swift